RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 Instead, it's just an indication of what type of script we're dealing with.

-Following this model, embedded modules have `module/embedded` as their `type`.
+Following this model, embedded modules look like this:

+ - `<script type="module/embedded" id="example-id">`

 Like `module`, even though it looks vaguely like it might be one, `module/embedded` is also not a MIME type.